MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/page-powerfx-in-model-app.md

 ---
-title: "Using PowerFx in custom page for your model-driven app (preview)"
+title: "Use PowerFx in custom page for your model-driven app (preview)"
 description: ""
 ms.custom: ""
 ms.date: 07/06/2021